 You specify the servers on which the remote System DSN is available when configuring the client DSN.
-On Windows and some Unix platforms, you configure client DSNs in the Easysoft ODBC-ODBC Bridge DSN dialog box.
-For more information about configuring client DSNs, see pages "Windows client setup" on page 135 and "Creating a DSN using the ODBC Data Source Administrator" on page 160.
+On Windows, Mac OS X and some Unix platforms, you configure client DSNs in the Easysoft ODBC-ODBC Bridge DSN dialog box.
+For more information about configuring client DSNs, see pages "Windows client setup" on page 143, "Mac OS X client setup" on page 174 and "Creating a DSN using the ODBC Data Source Administrator" on page 168.

-To add multiple servers by using the Easysoft ODBC-ODBC Bridge DSN dialog box
+To add multiple servers by using the Easysoft ODBC-ODBC Bridge DSN dialog box on Windows

 - 1. In the Easysoft ODBC-ODBC Bridge DSN dialog box, click the Server tab. - 2.
-Click the ... button. - 3.
-In the Server box, type the host name or IP address of the primary OOB Server. - 4.
+Click the ... button. - In the Server box, type the host name or IP address of the primary OOB Server. - 4.
 In the Port box, type the port on which the primary OOB Server is listening.